October 12, 2017

 - Venues for events, such as hotels, conference rooms, and meeting rooms

-The Travel Card must not be used for personal expenses, except for incidental retail purchases incurred during travel.
-Examples of acceptable incidental, non-reimbursable purchases include: hotel movies, hotel laundry, and meals for spouses accompanying the cardholder on university business.
+The Travel Card must not be used for personal expenses, except for necessary incidental retail purchases incurred during business travel.
 If the Travel Card is used for such personal expenses, it is the cardholder’s responsibility to remit payment directly to the issuing bank.

-Cardholders must not exceed the credit limits that have been set for their Travel Cards and must use their cards in accordance with all university policies, including but not limited to: procurement and expenditure policies, sponsored project policies, and Misappropriation of University Assets policy; and all applicable government laws and regulations.
+Cardholders must use their Travel Cards in accordance with all university policies, including but not limited to: procurement and expenditure policies, sponsored project policies, and Misappropriation of University Assets policy; and all applicable government laws and regulations.
 Misuse of the Travel Card may result in disciplinary action up to and including termination of employment.

 Section 4.
 Additional Cardholder Responsibilities